Renzi poised to form Italian government, promises rapid change

-ROME Italian centre-left leader Matteo Renzi received a mandate on Monday to form a new government, promising rapid tax, labor and institutional reforms to revive a deeply troubled economy.
+ROME Italian centre-left leader Matteo Renzi received a mandate on Monday to form a new government, promising rapid tax, labour and institutional reforms to revive a deeply troubled economy.

 He needs to seal a formal coalition deal with the small centre-right NCD party to secure a majority and name his cabinet, but will probably seek a vote of confidence in parliament later this week.

-Renzi, who engineered the removal of a party rival from the premiership last week, plans a radical program to lift Italy out of its most serious economic slump since World War Two.
-However, he will have to deal with the same unwieldy coalition which he criticized for failing to pass major reforms under its previous leader.
+Renzi, who engineered the removal of a party rival from the premiership last week, plans a radical programme to lift Italy out of its most serious economic slump since World War Two.
+However, he will have to deal with the same unwieldy coalition which he criticised for failing to pass major reforms under its previous leader.

 "In this difficult situation, I will bring all the energy and commitment I am capable of," he told reporters after President Giorgio Napolitano gave him the mandate to form the next government.